irenegza/data-analytics-winter-2025/module_1/assignment_1.md

 ### 6. **Final Reflection**
 Reflect on your experience using ChatGPT vs Google and describe:
 - Which resource you found most effective for this task and why.
 - How this exercise influenced your approach to learning new data skills in the future.

+  ***I am excited to continue using and curating my learning resources with AI.
+I found it more effective to use Chat GPT for this particular assignment because I noticed that some of the examples on the videos were based on an old version of Google Sheets.
+I think that the fact that I could ask  a question that had a straightforward answer and it being explained very simply helped a lot with my time management.
+This exercise helped me to pay attention to details that might seem obvious, but actually impact the quality of the responses that I receive.***
 ---

 ## **Submission Requirements:**